rbgvictoria/vicflora-static-pages/keys/asteraceae.md

 #### Sessile

-This state refers to capitula that are attached directly to the stem without a clearly discernible stalk.
+This state refers to capitula that are attached directly to the stem without a clearly discernible stalk (peduncle).

 #### Pedunculate